auxsophia/auxsophia.github.io/_pages/humanFlourishing/mind/nutrition.md

 "Nutrition is the science that interprets the nutrients and other substances in food in relation to maintenance, growth, reproduction, health and disease of an organism," -- [Wikipedia](https://en.wikipedia.org/wiki/Nutrition).

 I'm not a nutritionist.
 None of this is "legitimate" nutritional advice.
-However food is one of the pillars of health and one area in which we can make good choices.
+However food is one of the pillars of health and one area we can make good choices.
 To be upfront, I've struggled with my weight my whole life.
 I was obese at the age of 6 and spent most of my childhood overweight.
-I've worked most of my life experimenting and learning about food and diets.
+I've experimented and learned about food and diets for over 15 years.

 ## My goal is a personal diet for optimal brain function.

 This isn't about looking good, athletic performance, or a way to eat for a few weeks.
 This diet is for mental athletes.
 Foods that boost focus, learning, and wellbeing.
 A balanced meal plan that balances neurotransmitters.
-I want to present basic diet advice I've gathered over many years.
-I continue to learn and refine my plan.
-Afterwards I will provide my resources and justification.
+I want to present concise diet advice, and afterwards I will provide my resources and justification.

 Your diet should include:

-1. Meat cooked on the bone
+* Meat cooked on the bone
-2. Organ meats
+* Organ meat
+* Fresh, raw plant and animal products
-3. Sprouted and fermented foods
+* Fermented and sprouted foods

-4. Raw food
+Traditional food is best.
+If you have a connection to a culture going back 1000 years, look into traditionally known foods of your people.
+What would your great, great, great grandma recognize as food?
+Try to cover the 4 points above.

+**Food is information**.
+The closest connection our body gets to the outside world is food passing through the digestive tract.
+Whatever you eat is telling your body what your access to the environment is like.

+Eat whole foods, not too much, mostly plants.

+Eat across the rainbow - eat foods that are red, orange, yellow, green, blue, indigo, and violet.
+Eat a variety foods where each has its own benefits.

+Eat as close to the source of your food as possible.
+Raw nuts, not nut milk.

+Avoid C.R.A.P.
+Chemicals, Refined sugar & flour, Artificial stuff, Preservatives.

 ---